carlodev/SegregatedVMSSolver.jl/paper/paper.md

 ---

 # Summary
 Large-Eddy Simulation (LES) is a family of mathematical techniques that perform high-fidelity simulations in Computational Fluid Dynamics (CFD).
 They can simulate turbulent flows by numerically solving the Navier-Stokes equations.
-Using filtering operation, LES focuses on the larger length scale, while the effects of small scales (subgrid scales) are modeled.
+Using a filtering operation, LES focuses on the larger length scale, while the effects of small scales (subgrid scales) are modeled.
 The Variational MultiScale (VMS) and Streamline-Upwind/Petrov-Galerkin (SUPG) methods belong to the family of stabilized methods.
 The mathematical problem is solved using the Finite Element Method (FEM) framework.
-They allow to simulate complex flows.
+They allow the simulation of complex flows.
 The package has been developed with the primary aim of studying the Laminar Separation Bubble (LSB) at low-Reynolds regime on the suction side of the airfoils.

 `SegregatedVMSSolver.jl` is designed to be user-friendly for both novice and advanced users.
 Novice users can run simulations with minimal input, while advanced users have the flexibility to customize parameters for detailed control.
 This dual approach ensures that the package is accessible and versatile.

 However, for more advanced users who may desire greater control over the simulation process, it is possible to provide custom options for customizing almost all aspects of the method: solver, model, exports and HPC options.
-Balancing between simplicity for novice users and flexibility for advanced users, the package ensures usability without compromising on the depth and sophistication of the simulation capabilities.
+Balancing simplicity for novice users and flexibility for advanced users, the package ensures usability without compromising on the depth and sophistication of the simulation capabilities.
 This approach makes the package versatile and adaptable to a wide range of users, from researchers seeking quick insights to seasoned practitioners, using HPC, aiming for comprehensive analysis in fluid dynamics applications.

 # Statement of need
-`SegregatedVMSSolver.jl` is a comprehensive Julia package designed for conducting high-fidelity simulations of complex flow phenomena within the incompressible regime, leveraging VMS and SUPG method.
+`SegregatedVMSSolver.jl` is a comprehensive Julia package designed for conducting high-fidelity simulations of complex flow phenomena within the incompressible regime, leveraging the VMS and SUPG method.
 VMS has been originally introduced in [@Hughes:2000].
 The linearization adopted has been proposed in the SUPG method in [@Banyai:2016].
 The package relies on `Gridap.jl`[@Verdugo:2022],[@Badia:2020] package to implement the mathematical model of FEM.
-Complementing this core functionality, `GridapDistributed.jl`[@BadiaD:2022] and [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) allow to use multi-core CPU desktop computers to HPC clusters.
+Complementing this core functionality, `GridapDistributed.jl`[@BadiaD:2022] and [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) allow the use of multi-core CPUs desktop computers to HPC clusters.
 The [`GridapPETSc.jl`](https://github.com/gridap/GridapPETSc.jl) package is used to solve the final linear system.
 It solves a Linearized and Segregated version of VMS (LS-VMS) and SUPG.
 It is based on an iterative predictor-corrector scheme and it avoids the resolution of a non-linear problem.
 It uses the $\theta$ method to solve the time-marching problem.

 This package focuses on solving fluid dynamics problems, with a particular emphasis on the study of 2D and 3D airfoil aerodynamics at low Reynolds numbers (tested up to 500,000).
 The primary objective is to provide researchers and engineers with a versatile tool for analyzing aerodynamic features in this regime.